ebzzry/ebzzry.github.io/src/ugarit.md

 > help
 ```

-Taking hints from the help usage, you'll extract a directory, that was
+Taking hints from the help usage, you’ll extract a directory, that was
 part of the snapshot earlier.
-Let's say that the original path of that
+Let’s say that the original path of that
 directory was `pictures/holiday`.
 So, to extract the directory
 `holiday/` to the current directory, run: